nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 * Command line below are only workable under perfomance interface.
+* New table of performance will pop out.
+Can be closed by clicking 'close' button of the window.
 </div>

 ### Listing historical attempts results: `list`